 Is Guacamole Keto-Friendly?

-As mentioned above, guacamole is loaded with healthy monounsaturated and minimal carbohydrate content.
-This makes it a perfect low carb, high fat keto snack.
-Just make sure you don’t eat chips or other carb-heavy foods it’s commonly served with.
+Yes, absolutely.
+As mentioned above, guacamole is loaded with healthy monounsaturated fats and minimal carbohydrate content.
+This makes it a perfect low-carb, high-fat keto snack when served with keto-friendly chips or raw veggies.

 Our Favorite Keto Guacamole Recipes